CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/developing_an_assemblyline_service.md

 update_config:
   # update method either run or build
   # run = run the provided update container
-  # build = build the provided dockefile
+  # build = build the provided Dockerfile
   method: run
   # list of source object from where to fetch files for update and what will be the name of those files on disk
   sources: